 - Oil for frying

-- Buttermilk dressing, for serving
+- Buttermilk dressing

 - In a large plastic food-storage bag, mix together the flour, salt and black pepper.
 Place the pickle chips in the bag and shake until they are well coated.